sabbelasichon/typo3-rector/docs/contribution.md

 ```

 This command will ask you some questions to provide a proper rector setup.
-Following this will lead to the creation of the overall rector structure necessay.
+Following this will lead to the creation of the overall rector structure necessary.
-It will create the skeleton for the rector with the class, test class, fixtures and directories to start coding - basically everything you need to start!
+It will create the skeleton for the rector with the class, test class, fixtures and directories to start coding — basically everything you need to start!

 ### Useful infos: